Come Fly with Me

 Timeline graphic of the Mesozoic Era, showing the Triassic (252–201 million years ago), Jurassic (201–143 million years ago), and Cretaceous (143–66 million years ago) periods, with labels for the End-Permian and K-Pg extinctions.

 160 mya, in the late Jurassic, a new clade of pterosaurs emerged from within one of the early lines of rhamphorhynchoids.
-Unlike the earlier pterosaurs we’ve discussed, the pterodactyloids25 were all part of one true clade, a single, monophyletic group descended from a common ancestor.
+Unlike the earlier pterosaurs we’ve discussed, the pterodactyloids25: Go to reference 25 at the end of the page were all part of one true clade, a single, monophyletic group descended from a common ancestor.

 Unlike their predecessors, these pterosaurs had: